-It was pretty clear that Vicini had a sound idea of at least which eight or nine players would be starting in their first World Cup fixture.
+It was pretty clear that Vicini had a sound idea of at least eight or nine of the players who would be starting in their first World Cup fixture.
 There might have been one or two positions that he was still unsure about, but in general he seemed to have his plan sussed out.
 Lately, he had also switched from 4-4-2 to a 3-5-2 formation, something which was perhaps a surprise.
-They had probably been more enterprising inside the opposition's half when they were in 4-4-2, but the 3-5-2 formation could have given the manager belief in more security at the back.
+They had probably been more enterprising inside the opposition’s half when they were in 4-4-2, but the 3-5-2 formation could have given the manager belief in more security at the back.

 In their last fixture, Italy had been dominated by a powerful England team at Wembley, but they had weathered the storm and brought a scoreless draw back home.

 As this was the reigning World Champions’ first international in more than five months, one had to look at their Copa América squad to find out which players had been drafted into the squad for the trip across to Europe.
 New recruits since then were libero Simón, left-sided player Olarticoechea, indeed a familiar face to a global audience, and striker Dezotti.
 The remaining eight starters here in Cagliari had all taken part in the continental tournament staged in Brazil.
 50 year old manager Bilardo was well into his sixth year as Argentina manager, with the ’86 triumph in Mexico obviously his main feat.